aZholtikov/zh_espnow_sensor/README.md

 1. A gateway is required.
 For details see [zh_gateway](https://github.com/aZholtikov/zh_gateway).
 2. Use the "make ota" command instead of "make" to prepare 2 bin files for OTA update (for ESP8266).
 3. For ESP8266 battery powering mode GPIO16 must be connected to RST.
-4. A battery powering mode sensor power management is highly recommended for greater stability.
-5. Updates and setting changes are only available in external power mode.
+4. Updates and setting changes are only available in external power mode.
 To temporarily disable battery mode, enable "menuconfig -> ZH ESP-NOW Sensor Configuration -> Enable power mode selection at startup" and set the "Power selection GPIO number".
 Connecting this GPIO to GND during startup will temporarily disable the battery mode.

 Thanks to [Rajeev Tandon](https://github.com/rajtan) for some good advice.